firasmidani/amiga/docs/_posts/2020-11-05-comparing.md

 | Time at Carrying Capacity | 17.492      | 9.967      | [13.882,21.102]   | [9.408,10.526]    | TRUE       |
 | Doubling Time             | 1.732       | 1.148      | [1.419,2.046]     | [1.086,1.211]     | TRUE       |

-The above example is based only on two technical replicates condition, so the statistical power is pretty low, but the differences in growth dynamics are pretty clear.
+The above example is based only on two technical replicates for each condition, so the statistical power is pretty low, but the differences in growth dynamics are pretty clear.
 See Figure 2 of AMiGA manuscript for growth curves.